alf45tar/Art-Net-Gateway/README.md

 DMX OUT interface (RS-485) is connected to UART1 (GPI02) using a [SN75176](https://www.ti.com/lit/ds/symlink/sn75176a.pdf) as transceiver.

-UART0 (Serial) is used to upload the firmware and for error log.
+UART0 (Serial) is used to flash the firmware and for error log.

+The gateway requires 3.3V for the ESP board and 5V for the RS-485 transceiver.
+The power circuit depends by the application.

 # Schematic

 ```
 +------------------------------------------+